★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Demand

-Enterprise commitments (long-term contracts) can stabilize usage and pricing, reducing churn risk versus purely on-demand usage.
+Enterprise commitments and remaining performance obligations can stabilize usage and pricing, reducing churn risk versus purely on-demand usage.

 Erosion risks